 Section 1 - Nomination

-Section 2 - Responsibilities
+Section 2 - Election

-Section 3 - Membership
+Section 3 - Responsibilities

-Section 5 - Core Removal
+Section 4 - Removal

 ARTICLE 6: ANNUAL MEETING

-A meeting of all members of the SF Bay Chapter shall occur within 30 days of the end of the DxE Forum (or, if necessary, on a later date) at which the SF Bay Core shall propose a strategic plan for the following year.
-The strategic plan shall be adopted at the end of meeting by two thirds vote of the Global Team Members.
-If a two thirds threshold is not secured, the SF Bay Core shall make necessary modifications and announce a new meeting (with at least two weeks’ notice) within 30 days.
+A meeting of all Organizers and Senior Organizers of the DxE SF Bay Area chapter shall occur with 30 days notice at which the SF Bay Core shall propose a strategic plan for the following year.
+The strategic plan shall be adopted at the end of meeting by majority vote of current Organizers and Senior Organizers.
+If a majority threshold is not secured, the SF Bay Core shall make necessary modifications and announce a new meeting (with at least two weeks’ notice) within 30 days.

 ARTICLE 8: RECORDS AND TRANSPARENCY